When Federated Learning Meets Quantum Computing: Survey and Research Opportunities

 Moving into {\bf automotive applications}, QFSM \cite{qu2024qfsm} addresses speech-emotion recognition in vehicular networks by employing quantum minimal-gated recurrent units.
 This design shortens the gating operations and cuts training convergence time by roughly 10--15\%.
 Field tests in a 5G IoV context report up to 2\% higher accuracy than classical gated recurrent units on large-scale SER corpora, while also offering improved noise robustness in fluctuating channel conditions.
 Vehicular networks have also been extended into metaverse-based coordination.
 A quantum-enhanced FL framework \cite{10758814} uses hierarchical clustering of vehicular nodes, where QNN states are compressed via quantum principal-component analysis.
 Adaptive reinforcement scheduling then modulates local updates, ensuring resource balancing across immersive metaverse tasks.
-Simulation results reflect around 15\% lower communication overhead compared to standard FL, retaining near-baseline accuracy for trajectory prediction in high-mobility environments.
+Simulation results reflect around 15\% lower communication overhead compared to standard FL.
 A related thread investigates quantum FL in edge or drone-assisted scenarios.
 One surveillance solution \cite{10829961} allows UAVs to transmit partial circuit parameters, dynamically adjusting QNN layer depths based on instantaneous channel quality.
 This reduces the communication load by nearly 20\% while retaining top-1 accuracy comparable to a static-depth model on an aerial license-plate dataset.
-Such dynamic QNN pruning illustrates an essential synergy between quantum resource limits and federated training demands in bandwidth-constrained networks.

 Another notable approach, ESQFL \cite{10734228}, integrates digital twin frameworks for real-time {\bf power-grid stability} analysis.
 By linking quantum FL updates to digital replicas of physical bus nodes, the global model can detect incipient voltage collapse and dynamically schedule corrective actions.
-Shapley value calculations explain each node’s contribution in an interpretable manner, while differential privacy ensures data confidentiality.
+Shapley value calculations explain each node’s contribution in an interpretable manner.
 Grid simulations showed a 4\% improvement in detecting instability events and a 10\% boost in overall reliability.